Blackleg Management Guide

 Quantify the risk, paddock by paddock

-Blackleg can cause severe yield loss, but can be successfully managed.
-This Guide and the BlacklegCM app (see Useful Resources section) will help growers and advisers effectively manage canola crops against blackleg infection and determine if there is a high-risk situation and what practices need to change to reduce or prevent yield loss.
-Follow the four steps from this publication, in sequence.
+Blackleg can cause severe yield loss, but it can be successfully managed.
+This Guide and the BlacklegCM app (see Useful Resources, page 6) will help growers and advisers to effectively manage canola crops against blackleg infection, and determine if there is a high-risk situation where practices need to change to reduce or prevent yield loss.
+Follow Steps 1 through to 4 in sequence, starting below the Key Points.

 - Never sow your canola crop into last year's canola stubble.

 - Choose a cultivar with adequate blackleg resistance for your region.